-• Decide how you want to split your class into teams.

-- · Each team should have a pile of cards (at least as many cards as team members) nearby. - Put one of your "Programs" up on the board for all to see. - Have the teams take turns drawing cards and following the program to see how many points they score in each round. - Play several times with several different programs to help the students really understand conditionals.
+- Decide how you want to split your class into teams. - Each team should have a pile of cards (at least as many cards as team members) nearby. - Put one of your "Programs" up on the board for all to see. - · Have the teams take turns drawing cards and following the program to see how many points they score in each round. - Play several times with several different programs to help the students really understand conditionals.

-Once the class has had some practice, you can encourage students to nest conditionals inside one another:
+Once the class has had some practice, you can encourage students to nest conditionals inside one another.
+Make sure they understand that if the card is red, YOUR team is awarded 1 point, and then nothing else happens, since the condition was met:

 '''

 If (CARD is RED){

 Award YOUR team 1 point

 Else

 If (CARD is higher than 9)

 Award OTHER team 1 point

 Else

 Award YOUR team the same number of points on the card

 '''